iainharfield/dockerMyPi/README.md

 Issues
 ------
-Sometimes I get Unreachable message- don't really know why.
-To fix this I execute:
+Sometimes I get "Unreachable" message when executing a playbook - don't know why at the moment.
+To bypass this I execute:
 <blockquote>
 <p>ansible all -m ping</p>
 </blockquote>

-and then retry the playbook.
-Not spent any time figuring it out.
+and then retry the playbook which then seems to run fine.
+I've not spent any time figuring it out.